Stairs With Carpet Over Wood Flooring

 Pros of Wood Flooring

-The biggest advantage of wood flooring is that you can save a lot of money by refinishing existing stairs.
+The most significant advantage of wood flooring is that you can save a lot of money by refinishing existing stairs.
 All you’ll need is some new finish and the labor to do it.
 You won’t have to spend money on carpeting or carpet installation, and you can do the refinish in a few days.

 Cons of Wood Flooring